octaviogarbet/ionicv3-example/README.md

 })
 export class ListPageModule {}
 ```
-We also will use it component in **ListPage** so we will call it in our `list.html` and remove the all autogenerated content code (ion-header doesn't change), so the ion-content will look like:
+We also will use this component in **ListPage**, so we will call it in our `list.html` and remove the all autogenerated content code (ion-header doesn't change), so the ion-content will look like:
 ```xml
 <ion-content>
   <list-item *ngFor="let item of items" [profile]="item"></list-item>